ak-1983/V2_Final/README.md

-Here’s the updated README with detailed installation instructions for Git and Docker on Ubuntu, macOS, and Windows:

----

 # Peer Evaluation System

 The **Peer Evaluation System** is a reliable and scalable solution designed to enhance the learning experience in large class sizes.
 This system facilitates fair and efficient assessment by leveraging peer feedback, enabling participants to evaluate each other's work under structured guidelines.
 The system allows teachers to track student learning outside the class without any extra workload.